gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

 ```

 While we're waiting on the compilation, let's look at some of the details of the code.
-(It is way too much code to write all yourself today... so let's just read it)
+(It is way too much code to write all yourself today... so let's just read it).

 ---